 Growing up, curvy model Shettima Webb was often bullied and teased for her looks.
 She developed extremely low self-esteem and carried that pain into her adult years.
 Turning a negative into a positive, she used criticism as motivation by opening Model Esteem, an agency designed to educate models and creatives about the industry but more importantly help them find confidence in themselves.

-Why is it important for women of color to lead and/or work in leadership roles and decision making capacities?
+Why is it important for women of color to lead or work in leadership roles and decision-making capacities?

 If you could thank any Black woman history maker for her contributions to society, who would it be and why?

-Michelle Obama — I mean, to be fhe first lady of the United States as a Black woman given our history is mind-blowing.
+Michelle Obama — I mean, to be the first lady of the United States as a Black woman given our history is mind-blowing.
 She was gracious, poised, intelligent, beautiful.
 She is truly my girl crush.
 I love me some Michelle.
 She exuded excellence.
 My second is Harriet Tubman.
 Her story is one of strength and bravery in a time where she risks her life to save her people.
 I can’t imagine what kept her sane to do that.
-But because of her, their were many who were free … Oh, and of course Oprah.
+But because of her, there were many who were free.
+Oh, and, of course, Oprah.
 I mean, do I need to say more?
-Look at the media empire she has built and the amount of influence she has?
+Look at the media empire she has built and the amount of influence she has.
 That is powerful.

 How do you feel about the hashtag #CollaborationOverCompetition?
-What qualities or values do you deem indispensable in your business partners/collaborators?
+What qualities or values do you deem indispensable in your business partners or collaborators?

 I really do like collaborations and I believe that it is essential for business growth.
-As Black women, there have often been this “crabs in the barrel” mentality.
+As Black women, [we’ve had] this “crabs in the barrel” mentality.
 I mean, why?
 Why can’t we all get money?
 As there is enough money out here in these streets to get.
 Plus, every person has their own strengths and collaborations help foster those strengths in different individuals.

 What are your thoughts on taking risks?
 Making mistakes?